aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/pdf-to-tex/_index.md

 The code above saves the converted PDF file in TeX format with the filename `"PDFToTeX_out.tex"`.

-### Example source code for PDF to Te X using Aspose.PDF for .NET
+### Example source code for PDF to TeX using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.